Office design – the way forward

 The current global situation has led to speculation about the future of communal office space.
 People who have been forced to work from home have realized that there may be various benefits, such as reduced commuting time and cost of travel.
 And many business managers may now be considering the value and cost of the ‘central hub model’ and its relevance to their employees.

 Working from home does, however, have a number of cons as well as pros.
 Many people do not have adequate ergonomically designed furniture to ensure physical well-being, and they may lack the technical expertise or resources needed for optimum work performance at home.
 For some, working remotely may engender feelings of isolation – and it may disrupt team cohesion.
-A well-designed communal office can enhance employee morale and retention, as well as boosting engagement and productivity.
+An excellent office interior design for a communal workspace can enhance employee morale and retention, as well as boosting engagement and productivity.

 It is clear that most employees are interested in flexibility regarding when and where they work.
 However, effective working often involves connecting the right people together at the right time.
 This can be more easily achieved – certainly in the early stages of working together – when team members are in the same physical environment.
 Creativity and innovation are more likely when individuals can readily spark off each other, and strong connections are established more speedily when working face-to-face.
 The collaboration, connectivity and interactions that a healthy working environment fosters are vital to the growth and success of a company.